-4. Reports to the City Council.
+3. Reports to the City Council.

-- (a) The County and Contractor will publicly report to the City Manager and City Council within six months of the Facility beginning to accept residents, and at least annually thereafter, unless the City Council approves less frequent reports, regarding operation of the Facility and compliance of the Contractor with the terms of the Services Agreement. - (b) The report should include data points that are coordinated with the City and that are approved by King County and the Health through Housing Advisory Committee, such as the following, to the extent reasonably available: - (1) Data on the number of new tenants, exits, unit nights, and households served during the reporting period, including demographics; - (2) Number of residents enrolled in permanent supportive housing at the Facility; - (3) Number/percentage of residents receiving on-site and off-site resident supports, including estimated hours provided to residents by service providers; - (4) Number/percentage of residents enrolled in Medicaid or another means of health insurance;
+- (a) The County and Contractor will publicly report to the City Manager and City Council within six months of the Facility beginning to accept residents, and at least annually thereafter, unless the City Council approves less frequent reports, regarding operation of the Facility and compliance of the Contractor with the terms of the Services Agreement. - (b) The report should include the following: - (1) Data on the number of new tenants, exits, unit nights, and households served during the reporting period, including demographics.

-- (5) Number/percentage of residents who receive physical or behavioral healthcare supports; - (6) Number/percentage of households who maintain or increase income through employment or public benefits while residing at the Facility; - (7) Number/percentage of individuals who maintain or exit to permanent housing from permanent supportive housing; - (8) Number/percentage of residents with emergency visits and psychiatric hospitalizations; - (9) Number/percentage of residents with criminal justice system interactions: - (10) Information on community feedback received by the County or Contractor, including a summary of any action taken as a result, if any; - (11) Number of emergency responses to the Facility: - (12) Data on the results of the County's background screening process.
+- (2) Number of residents enrolled in permanent supportive housing at the Facility; - (3) Number/percentage of residents receiving on-site and off-site resident supports, including estimated hours provided to residents by service providers; - (4) Number/percentage of residents enrolled in Medicaid or another means of health insurance; - (5) Number/percentage of residents who receive physical or behavioral healthcare supports; - (6) Number/percentage of individuals who maintain or exit to permanent housing from permanent supportive housing; - (7) Number/percentage of residents with emergency visits and psychiatric hospitalizations; - (8) Number/percentage of residents with criminal justice system interactions; - (9) Number/percentage of households who maintain or increase income through employment or public benefits while residing at the Facility; - (10) Information on community feedback received by the County or Contractor, including a summary of any action taken as a result, if any. - (11) Number of emergency responses to the Facility. - (12) Data on the results of the County's background screening process.

-5. Communication and Coordination among the Parties and the Contractor.
+4. Communication and Coordination among the Parties and the Contractor.

 - (a) To ensure ongoing communications between the County, the City, the Contractor, and appropriate service providers, the Parties shall develop a communication plan, which may be a part of or incorporated into the Contractor's community relations plan. - (b) In addition, the Parties will meet on a regular basis with one another and with the Contractor to discuss, as appropriate, performance and operation of the Facility, compliance with this Agreement, and elements of the Services Agreement, and to work on any unexpected challenges and promptly resolve issues, including challenges regarding program outcomes and the status of any applicable good neighbor agreements.
-The Parties also will promptly meet on an ad hoc basis at the request of either Party to resolve issues as quickly as possible. - (c) The City will designate a City employee to serve as a liaison to the Contractor, the County, and community members regarding the Facility and this Agreement.
-The City's liaison will have an active role in implementing and participating in the Contractor's community relations plan, may attend community events related to the Facility, and may receive and timely respond to community inquiries directed at the City related to the Facility. - 6.
+The Parties also will promptly meet on an ad hoc basis at the request of either Party to resolve issues as quickly as possible. - 5.
 Alternative Housing.
-The City and County agree to partner on exploring additional sites within Kirkland, not adjacent to schools, that could also provide permanent supportive housing, including to persons who are not accepted for housing by the
+The City and County agree to partner on exploring additional sites within Kirkland, not adjacent to schools, that could also provide permanent supportive housing, including to persons who are not accepted for housing by the Contractor operating the Facility.